0Hughman0/MinerClub/README.md

 |    `MAIL_PASSWORD`   |           Password          |                 -                | Password to connect to mail server with.
 (If using Gmail I recommend setting up an app password).                           |
 |    `DATABASE_FILE`   |     path/to/database.db     |            database.db           | Path to database file... not sure why you'd change this!                                                                    |

-5. Navigate to the `MinerClub/data/members.csv` file and replace the examples with the 'Membership IDs' of your members (one per line).
+5. Navigate to the `members.csv` file and replace the examples with the 'Membership IDs' of your members (one per line).
 When users activate their accounts, the name they provide must be in this file.
 In most cases I'd expect this to be a list of emails (meaning that `EMAIL_TEMPLATE={}`).
 6. Make any changes you want to the template files, in particular the email templates and the privacy policy template.